-- Hiring (General Operations Student Employees) The relevant Department Manager follows the job posting procedures as outlined in this policy and conducts interviews, recommends successful candidates and schedules them according to the Collective Agreement and policy. - Approval Approval by the General Manager or Executive Director is required for all General Operations Employees.
+- Hiring (General Operations Student Employees) The relevant Department Manager follows the job posting procedures as outlined in this policy and conducts interviews, recommends successful candidates and schedules them according to the Collective Agreement and policy.
+The only exception is the hiring of the Deputy Electoral Officer(s) and Voting Information Officers where the hiring committee can consist of an excluded Electoral Office employee and one unionized employee or delegate. - Approval Approval by the General Manager or Executive Director is required for all General Operations Employees.